Music of Vietnam: V-pop

-The embrace of modern pop music culture has increased, as each new generation of people in Vietnam has become more exposed to and influenced by westernized music along with the fashion styles of Hong Kong, Taiwan, Japan, and South Korea.
+The embrace of modern pop music culture has increased, as each new generation of people in Vietnam has become more exposed to and influenced by Westernized music, along with the fashion styles of Hong Kong, Taiwan, Japan, and South Korea.
 Musical production has improved and expanded over the years as visiting performers and organizers from other countries have helped to stimulate the Vietnamese entertainment industry.
 Such performances include international stages like the Asia Music Festival in South Korea where popular Vietnamese singers such as Mỹ Linh, Mỹ Tâm, Hồ Ngọc Hà, Lam Trường, Sơn Tùng M-TP and others have performed along with other singers from different Asian countries.
-During the recent years such as 2006 and beyond, Vietnamese pop music has tremendously improved from years past.
+During the recent years, such as 2006 and beyond, Vietnamese pop music has tremendously improved from years past.
 Vietnamese music has been able to widen its reach to audiences nationally and also overseas.
 There are many famous underground artists such as Andree Right Hand, Big Daddy, Shadow P (all featured in a popular song called Để anh được yêu) or Lil' Knight and countless others who have risen to fame through the Internet.
-In addition, there are also other singers that have gone mainstream such as M4U, Hồ Ngọc Hà, Bảo Thy, Wanbi Tuấn Anh, Khổng Tú Quỳnh, Radio Band, etc. There are also amateur singers whose songs have been hits in Vietnam such as Khởi My, Tóc Tiên, Văn Mai Hương,...
+In addition, there are also other singers that have gone mainstream, such as M4U, Hồ Ngọc Hà, Bảo Thy, Wanbi Tuấn Anh, Khổng Tú Quỳnh, Radio Band, etc. There are also amateur singers whose songs have been hits in Vietnam, such as Khởi My, Tóc Tiên, Văn Mai Hương,...
 These singers tend to view singing as a hobby, therefore not being labeled as mainstream artists.
 Overall, the quality of recording and the style of music videos in Vietnam has improved a lot compared to the past years due to many private productions and also overseas Vietnamese coming back to produce a combination of Western and Vietnamese music.

 Rock and heavy metal

 Introduced by American soldiers, rock and roll was popular in Saigon during the Vietnam War.
 This genre has developed strongly in the South and has spread out over the North region after the rise of Bức Tường in the 90s.
 For the last 10 years, metal has become more mainstream in Vietnam.
 Ngũ Cung and Microwave are the current top Vietnamese metal bands in the 21st century.
+Some songs that were popular during the Vietnam war include The Rolling Stones' "Paint it Black", The Beatles' "All You Need is Love," and Jimi Hendrix's "Purple Haze".

+In the 21st century, in addition to bands from the 20th century, there are a number of new alternative rock - pop rock bands gradually appearing such as Ngọt, Cá Hồi Hoang or Chillies.
+The most special is Ngọt with many hits such as "Lần Cuối", "Thấy Chưa, để quên" and "Cho Tôi Đi Theo".